Anna Chapman: Revocation of UK citizenship

-According to a statement from her US lawyer Robert Baum and media reports, Chapman had wanted to move to the UK.
+According to a statement from her American lawyer Robert Baum and media reports, Chapman had wanted to move to the UK.
 The Home Office exercised special powers via the British Home Secretary to revoke Chapman's British citizenship to prevent her return to the UK.
 This was done under section 40 of the British Nationality Act 1981, introduced as part of the Nationality, Immigration and Asylum Act 2002 and Immigration, Asylum and Nationality Act 2006.
 This power had at that point only been used against a dozen people since its introduction.
 The Home Office issued legal papers revoking her citizenship on 13 July 2010.
 Steps were taken to exclude Chapman, meaning she could not travel to the UK.
 After Chapman's departure to Russia, Baum reiterated that his client had wished to stay in the UK; he also said that she was "particularly upset" by the revocation of her UK citizenship and exclusion from the country.